 So little practical consequence does the relationship between the Iranian government and al-Qaeda have that, had not the recently released “Bin Laden papers” revealed it, hardly anyone would notice it.
-Both sides are getting from it what reality allows.
+Both sides are getting from it what reality allows. align=”left” Part two of a special four-part series.
+Read part one, part three, and part four.
+Iran looms large for al-Qaeda’s sequestered and largely impotent leadership.
+But as Iranian foreign policy deals with big issues to which bin Laden’s little band is marginal, it sets the price of its services.
 Some have expressed surprise that any relationship should exist between the center of Shia power and ultra-Sunni al-Qaeda.
 Yet it exists precisely to the extent of the coincidence between the two sides’ power and interests.

 Comparing and contrasting al-Qaeda’s present relationship with Shia Iran and its past relationship with Sunni-led Iraq helps us understand the nature of the relationships that exist between the Muslim world’s governments and terrorist groups in general.
 Al-Qaeda is a prime example of the fact that these relationships are constantly shifting with circumstances, but that the states are always calling the shots.